smgladkovskiy/go-mutesting/README.md

 It is important to note that each invocation should be isolated and therefore stateless.
 This means that an invocation must not interfere with other invocations.

-A set of environment variables, which define exactly one mutation, is passed on to the command.
+A set of environment variables, which define exactly one mutation, is Passed on to the command.

 | Name            | Description                                                               |
 | :-------------- | :------------------------------------------------------------------------ |